 As indicated previously, the Company has made significant investments in technology over the past several years to provide easyfinancial with a scalable platform on which to support significant future growth and to allow new delivery channels to be accessed.
-This investment in new technologies will continue into the future as the Company evolves its delivery channels and expands the size and scope of easyfinancial.
+As an example, in 2014 the Company implemented a proprietary loan application management system on the Salesforce platform to process applications originated in its retail and online channels.
+This investment in new technologies will continue in the future as the Company evolves its delivery channels and expands the size and scope of easyfinancial.
 Investments in new technology will also be made to provide the operators and support staff with additional tools so that they can better service their customers and obtain greater levels of efficiency.